Open-Markets-Initiative/low-latency-reference/README.md

 # Omi Latency Reference

-A repository of articles, blogs, [books](https://github.com/Open-Markets-Initiative/latency-reference/tree/main/books "Omi Latency Reference Books"), [videos](https://github.com/Open-Markets-Initiative/latency-reference/tree/main/videos "Omi Latency Reference Videos") and other information for developing low latency and/or high bandwidth applications
+A repository of [articles](https://github.com/Open-Markets-Initiative/latency-reference/tree/main/articles "Omi Latency Reference Articles"), [books](https://github.com/Open-Markets-Initiative/latency-reference/tree/main/books "Omi Latency Reference Books"), [videos](https://github.com/Open-Markets-Initiative/latency-reference/tree/main/videos "Omi Latency Reference Videos") and other information for developing low latency and/or high bandwidth applications

 We are always on the lookout for new resources on the topics of high performance, low latency and/or high bandwidth computing.
-Please add any suggestions as an issue.
+Please add any suggestions as an [issue](https://github.com/Open-Markets-Initiative/latency-reference/issues "Omi Latency Reference Issue").

 ## Open Markets Initiative